TheBlueDotGame/The-Accountant/README.md

   port: 8095 # Port on which the wallet API is exposed.
   central_node_url: "http://localhost:8080" # Root URL address of a central node or the proxy.
   validator_node_url: "http://localhost:9090" # Root URL of specific validator node to create a Webhook with.
+zinc_logger: # Zinc search (elastic-search like service) for convenient access to logs.
+  address: http://zincsearch:4080 # Zinc search address in computantis network.
+  index: wallet # Name of the micro-service for easy logs filtering.
+  token: Basic YWRtaW46emluY3NlYXJjaA== # Token allows to validate legitimacy of the service that is sending the log.
 ```

 - The emulator: